 Manslaughter and death by vehicle offenses can be punished as follows:

 Being arrested and charged with voluntary manslaughter, involuntary manslaughter, or death by vehicle may make your situation seem hopeless, but that is not the case.
 The prosecution must prove every element of their case to find you guilty.
-The lawyers at Randall & Stump, PLLC have defended many clients facing harsh punishments for serious charges.
+The lawyers at Randall & Stump, Criminal Defense Attorneys have defended many clients facing harsh punishments for serious charges.
 We know how to gather relevant evidence in your case in order to build a strong defense on your behalf.